Advertiser Disclosure

 • Member FDIC

 The Ink Business Preferred card is colloquially known as the king of business credit cards.
-And it’s easy to see why: the bonus categories, sign-up bonus, and other perks are top-notch.
+And it’s easy to see why: The bonus categories, welcome bonus offer, and other perks are top-notch.

-The Ink Business Preferred card offers a generous welcome offer, worth upwards of around $2,000!
+The Ink Business Preferred card offers a generous welcome offer worth upwards of $2,000!
 And once you’ve pocketed this bonus, you’ll pivot your focus to the bonus categories (there are many).

-You can earn up to 3x Ultimate Rewards points on the first $150,000 in combined purchases made each account anniversary year on the following categories:
+You can earn up to 3x Ultimate Rewards points on the first $150,000 in combined purchases made each account anniversary year in the following categories:

 • Internet, cable, and phone services